Old Louisville : GoToLouisville.com Official Travel Source

 Louisville's historic Victorian neighborhood

-Amid the rich architecture of this community, you’ll also find quaint bed and breakfast inns and unique dining options surrounded by the beauty of mature magnolia and oak trees.
+Amid the rich architecture of this community, you’ll also find a high concentration of quaint bed and breakfasts, inns, and unique dining options surrounded by the beauty of mature magnolia and oak trees.

 EAT & DRINK